Zoran Živković (writer): Biography

 Živković has won several literary awards for his fiction.
-In 1994 his novel The Fourth Circle won the "Miloš Crnjanski" award.
+In 1994, his novel The Fourth Circle won the "Miloš Crnjanski" award.
 In 2003, Živković's mosaic novel The Library won a "World Fantasy Award" for Best Novella.
 In 2007 his novel The Bridge won the "Isidora Sekulić" award.
 In 2007 Živković received the "Stefan Mitrov Ljubiša" award for his life achievement in literature.
 In 2014 and 2015 Živković received three awards for his contribution to the literature of fantastika: "Art-Anima", "Stanislav Lem" and "The Golden Dragon".

 In 2005, Belgrade TV station Studio B produced The Collector (Sakupljač) TV series, based upon Živković's mosaic novel Twelve Collections.
 In 2007, notable Serbian film author Puriša Đorđević directed the film Two (Dva), based on Živković's fictional themes.

 Two of Živković's stories were produced as radio broadcasts by the BBC: "The Train" (2005) and "Alarm Clock on the Night Table" (2007).

 The prestigious US literary magazine World Literature Today brought a special section on Živković's writing in the November/December 2011 issue.

 From 2007 to 2017, Živković was a professor in the Faculty of Philology at the University of Belgrade where he taught Creative Writing.
-He was initiator of the Workshop for Creative Writing (Radionica za kreativnog pisanja „PričArt”) in 2011.
+He was initiator of the Workshop for Creative Writing (Radionica kreativnog pisanja „PričArt”) in 2011.

 In 2019 his collected works have been published in English in the USA.

-As of 2020 his works have been translated to 20 languages.
+As of 2020, his works have been translated to 20 languages.